aspschn/swingby/README.md

 The other one is `gen-protocols.sh`.
 This script generate the Wayland interface code which are not included in the core of Wayland protocol.
 I'm not sure that these must be committed or not.
-Therefore you must generate the C code with this script.
+Therefore, you must generate the C code with this script.

 Additionally, since it uses Skia, you need to build Skia first.